A gas furnace remains the most popular heat source in homes across the country.

-New Gas Furnace Cost Installed
+New Gas Furnace Installation Cost

-The current national average (80% range) is about $5,500-$6,500 for a new gas furnace fully installed.
-This includes any necessary building permits and inspections, a new gas furnace unit and standard supplies, professional installation, and a typical 5-year to 10-year workmanship warranty from the installer.
+Furnaces with 90% and higher efficiency average $6,400 to $10,000.
+These gas furnace costs include any necessary building permits and inspections, a new gas furnace unit and standard supplies, professional installation, and a typical 5-year to 10-year workmanship warranty from the installer.

-Most HVAC contractors typically charge between $50 to $95 per hour for their work, and may include an assistant, or a team of three to complete the job faster.
+Most HVAC contractors typically charge between $75 to $125 per hour for their work, and may include an assistant, or a team of three to complete the job faster.
 Their helpers often cost $50+ an hour as well when you consider the worker’s comp on top of their base pay.

-Professional Installation generally requires 10-man hours at a minimum, but can easily go up to 15-20 hours due to many reasons, usually related to adjusting or updating the forced air system, providing additional ductwork, removing and disposing of the old boiler/furnace, removing old radiators, etc.
+Professional installation generally requires 10-man hours at a minimum, but can easily go up to 15-20 hours due to many reasons, usually related to adjusting or updating the forced air system, providing additional ductwork, removing, and disposing of the old boiler/furnace, removing old radiators, etc.

-If significant updates are needed to your per-existing ductwork or if there is no ductwork currently in place, this can add anywhere from $5,000 to $15,000 to the total cost of the job.
+If significant updates are needed to your per-existing ductwork or if there is no ductwork currently in place, this can add anywhere from $5,500 to $15,500 to the total cost of the job.

 Typically, it will cost under $10,000 for new ductwork or modifications to the existing ductwork, and often these additional charges are only steep if/when converting from say an electric furnace or oil boiler to a gas furnace, which requires new ductwork for forced air heating to work.

 Other costs that may be included are removal and disposal of an older furnace (about $750-$1,500 extra), and miscellaneous materials and supplies needed to complete the installation.